VisionEval/VisionEval-Docs/docs/02-concept-primer.md

 A full application of VisionEval may examine hundreds or even thousands of permutations of inputs representing many possible future outcomes.
 The outputs allow planners and decision-makers to explore the outcomes of each scenario compared to the others, so they can visualize and discuss the relative impact and cross-influences, as well as the unintended consequences, of factors represented across the scenarios.
 VisionEval allows planners to assess alternative assumptions about uncertain phenomena such as autonomous vehicle (AV) deployment, it is a very effective tool for identifying risks and opportunities, as well as for formulating effective strategic responses to new challenges for which little current data exists or for which many outcomes are possible yet none are certain.
 The most interesting of the resulting strategic plans can be refined with more detailed models.
 Based on the strategic modeling findings, uncertainties can be confidently simplified into a smaller number of scenarios to explore in detail.

-Notwithstanding its typical application as a strategic model, VisionEval does allow detailed investigation of certain phenomena such as fleet composition and vehicle ownership in relation to Greenhouse Gas Analysis.
-It also is unique in its ability to explore budget constraints on travel.
+Notwithstanding its typical application as a strategic model, VisionEval does allow detailed investigation of certain phenomena such as budget constraints on travel.
 Its simulation of individual households enables it to assess policies that would be difficult or impossible to model successfully with traditional models.

 ### Local policy actions